 Responding, Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-“It’s absolutely fantastic news that following a provisional rejection in March, alpelisib with fulvestrant has now been recommended by NICE for routine use on the NHS, bringing hope to thousands of patients living with a particular type of incurable secondary breast cancer*
+“It’s absolutely fantastic news that following a provisional rejection in March, alpelisib with fulvestrant has now been recommended by NICE for routine use on the NHS, bringing hope to thousands of patients living with a particular type of incurable secondary breast cancer1.

-"Importantly, clinical evidence suggests that alpelisib with fulvestrant is more effective than the current standard treatment option – everolimus with exemestane – and is another step in delaying chemotherapy for patients, which can be associated with grueling side effects.
+"Importantly, clinical evidence suggests that alpelisib with fulvestrant is more effective than the current standard treatment option – everolimus with exemestane – and is another step in delaying chemotherapy for patients, which can be associated with gruelling side effects.

-“Today also marks the long-awaited approval of life-extending drug, Trodelvy, for certain women living with incurable triple negative secondary breast cancer, following ten agonising months since the drug was licensed by the MHRA.
+“Today also marks the long-awaited approval of life-extending drug, Trodelvy, for certain women living with incurable triple negative secondary breast cancer, following 10 agonising months since the drug was licensed by the MHRA.

-"And Breast Cancer Now continues to be committed to playing a lead role in ensuring this happens for the benefit of breast cancer patients now and in the future.
+"And Breast Cancer Now continues to be committed to playing a lead role in ensuring this happens, for the benefit of breast cancer patients now and in the future.

 “Anyone seeking information and support can speak to our expert nurses by calling our free Helpline on 0808 800 6000.”

-* For patients with hormone receptor positive, HER2 negative, PIK3CA mutated locally advanced or secondary (metastatic) breast cancer after a CDK 4/6 inhibitor plus aromatase inhibitor
+- For patients with hormone receptor positive, HER2 negative, PIK3CA mutated locally advanced or secondary (metastatic) breast cancer after a CDK 4/6 inhibitor plus aromatase inhibitor.